 Week night supper prep has to be speedy.
 Stir fries are easy to make, but with a fare bit of chopping.
-The secret to the best spicy beef stir fry lies in the tender marinated strips of beef.
-This prime cut of beef absorbs flavours easily and cooks in a matter of minutes.
+The secret to a good stir fry lies in the tender marinated strips of beef.
+This prime cut absorbs flavours easily and cooks in minutes.
 Rib eye and skirt steak are great alternatives or swap the red meat out for skinless chicken thighs.
-For the marinade I’ve combined Chinese five-spice with sesame oil, some chilli for heat and lime to provide a sour balance.
+For the marinade I’ve combined Chinese five-spice with sesame oil, chilli for heat and lime for that tart sour balance.

 Stir fries accept nearly anything a fridge clear offers up.
 I used carrots, sweet peppers and crispy kale.
 Mushrooms and beef are generally good together so I added these too. punnet of fresh mushrooms or dried shiitake mushrooms is another delicious option.
 Now for a sweet twist to the story.
 Fruit, particularly mangoes, are especially good with spicy foods.
 Think Asian, Indian and Mexican.
 A couple of months ago this lamb curry with mango atchar was voted best recipe in the South African Peppadew atchar challenge.